 - Musical talent: Professional musicians or singers must have superior musical abilities.

 - Physical stamina: Musicians and singers who play in concerts or in nightclubs, and those who tour, must be able to endure frequent travel and irregular performance schedules.

 - Promotional skills: Musicians and singers need to promote their performances through local communities, word of mouth, and social media.
 Good self-promotional skills are helpful in building a fan base.

 The average pay for musicians and singers in the United States ranges from $11.17 per hour to $87.47 per hour as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Growth will be due to increases in demand for musical performances.
-However, there will be tough competition for jobs because of the large number of people who are interested in becoming musicians and singers.
+There will be tough competition for jobs because of the large number of people who are interested in becoming musicians and singers.

 There are no postsecondary education requirements for those interested in performing popular music.
 Many musicians and singers of classical music and opera have a bachelor’s degree in music theory or performance.
 To be accepted into one of these programs, applicants are typically required to submit recordings or to audition in person and sometimes must do both.